 Cassation Court Upholder Over 3-Year Sentence For Drug Dealer

-The court declared the defendant guilty of obtaining illegal narcotics with the intent of selling the drugs to an undercover agent in the Marka neighbourhood on March 10.
+The court declared the defendant guilty of obtaining illegal narcotics with the intent of selling the drugs to an undercover agent on December 30.

 The SSC handed the defendant five years in prison for the offence of possessing illegal narcotics and ordered him to pay JD5,000 in fines.